Coffee Shop Interior Design Ideas | Part 1

 Coffee Shop Interior Design Ideas | Part 2

-In the last Coffee Shop Interior Design Ideas blog we delved into 3 key areas of coffee shop design.
+In part 1 of this blog we delved into 3 key areas of coffee shop design.
 We looked at how creating brand clarity before starting an interior project can be hugely successful; how integrating brand into your interior concept is transformational; and how colour choices in your interior can help to connect your customer to your brand.
 These three topics were key considerations for coffee shop design and this article will expand on more of the design ideas for your coffee shop.

 Furniture choices and their placement in an interior space is critical to the flow and ambience of a space.
 The furniture in a coffee shop will help connect your customer and is a reflection of the brand’s personality.
 Furniture is integral to the look and feel of the interior as well as the functionality of the space and consequently has a big impact on the customer experience.
 Finding the balance between beauty and functionality can be challenging but there are a few key things to think about when planning your space and choosing furniture.
 Every coffee shop will have slightly different considerations depending on space and flexibility of the space and in some cases smaller spaces may have limited choice on these elements however with careful and considered design solutions you can still maximise a space and create incredible experiences for your customers.